rsvp/chess/README.md

 * The hardest game to win is a won game.
 * The hardest lesson to learn is to love your enemy.
 * The highest art lies in not allowing your opponent to show you what he can do.
+* The idea comes before the logical argument.
+* The joy in chess is an escape into complete absorption.
 * The main difficulty in making positional exchange sacrifices is psychological caution.
+* The masters distinguished two principal types of the Game: formal and psychological.
 * The middlegame is chess itself with all its attacks, defences, and sacrifices.
 * The middlegame provides the most decisive stage.
 * The moment that you let up is the time that you can be hit by the sucker punch.
 * The most important feature of the chess position is the activity of the pieces.
+* The most important feature of the chess position is the mobility of the pieces.
 * The most important role in pawn endings is played by the king.
 * The most powerful weapon in chess is to have the next move.
 * The move is there, but you must see it.
 * The object is to crush the opponent's mind.
 * The older I get, the more I value pawns.
 * The only way to refute a gambit is to accept it.
-* The opening and middle game must be studied in relation to the end game.
+* The opening and middle game must be studied in relation to the endgame.
 * The opening is the only phase that holds the potential for true creativity.
 * The opportunity to defeat the enemy is provided by the enemy himself.
 * The pin is mightier than the sword.